ReactorSwift/Reactor/README.md

 ## Middleware

 Sometimes you want to do something with an event besides just update application state.
 This is where `Middleware` comes into play.
 When you create a `Core`, along with the initial state, you may pass in an array of middleware.
-Each middleware gets called every time an event is passed in.
-Middleware is not allowed to mutate the state, but it does get a copy of the state along with the event.
+Each middleware gets called every time an event is fired.
+Middleware cannot mutate the state, but it does get a copy of the state along with the event.
 Middleware makes it easy to add things like logging, analytics, and error handling to an application.
+It is great for monitoring event and state and triggering side effects (for example: looking for HTTP 401 errors and then presenting a login screen).

 ```swift
 struct LoggingMiddleware: Middleware {